A 16-year-old male killed after a single-vehicle accident on eastbound Interstate 275 near Kellogg Avenue has been identified.

 Damion, sitting in the rear seat, was ejected through the rear window, according to Sgt.
 Rodney Carter of the Cincinnati traffic unit.
 He was not wearing a seat belt.

 The Cincinnati police traffic squad commander, Lt.
 Bruce Hoffbauer, said there was alcohol in the SUV, which was traveling at an unreasonable speed for the conditions.
+He didn't elaborate.

 In 2007, an Ohio State Highway Patrol trooper cited Molloy with OVI in Hamilton County while his two children were in the vehicle.
 Malloy's blood-alcohol level was over the legal limit of .08.